Chapter 23. Monitoring and observability

 23.1.
 Using Data Warehouse and Grafana to monitor RHV

-Grafana is a web-based UI tool used to display the data stored in the oVirt Data Warehouse PostgreSQL database under the database name
+Grafana is a web-based UI tool used to display reports based on data collected from the oVirt Data Warehouse PostgreSQL database under the database name

 ovirt_engine_history.
 See Grafana dashboards.